Sonnet 428

 The passing of a year exalted thus,

-How many transits bring life to its’ knees?
+How many turns bring mortals to their knees?

-When every passing year brings much the same?
+Though every passing year brings much the same;

 And though we dream of providence to see,